 If you wish to progress on to electrical/electronic technology management or gain professional recognition by progression to Incorporated Engineer Status, then our HNC in Electrical & Electronic Engineering will give you the qualification to do so.

-To gain the BTEC Level 4 HNC in Electrical and Electronic Engineering qualification you must achieve a minimum of 120 credits through both mandatory and optional modules which include:
+To gain the BTEC Level 4 HNC in Electrical and Electronic Engineering qualification you must achieve a minimum of 120 credits through completion of both mandatory and additional optional units which include:

 - Engineering Design

 - Electrical and Electronic Principles

 You can select three additional modules from the following optional modules: